tmart234/tmart234.github.io/_posts/2026-04-09-nmap-dicom.md

 Most people don't know that Nmap (the port scanning tool everyone and their grandma has used) supports DICOM.
 And not in a half-baked way: there are Nmap scripts revealing network protocol-level insights.
 So this post gives you some basic protocol fluency, review overall network attack surface with existing Nmap DICOM support, cover two Nmap DICOM PRs — vendor/version fingerprinting and capability enumeration, and touch briefly on my Scapy DICOM PR.

-First **read the title.** This is network protocol only.
+This is network protocol only.
 DICOM file security stuff is in the [102]({% post_url 2026-04-16-dicom-file-format-security %}).
-So if you get the urge to "you forgot about", please read that article first.

 ## The Wire: Ports, Services, and Auth

-Before the Nmap tour, let's talk about different flavors of networked DICOM.
+Before we begin, let's talk about different types of networked DICOM.

 ### Flavors of DICOM